 4. AGNC Investment Corp.

 AGNC Investment Corp.
-(AGNC) is an REIT that invests in residential mortgages.
+(AGNC) is a REIT that invests in residential mortgages.
 Specifically, it invests in mortgage-backed securities.
 Although it invests on a leveraged basis, its investments are mainly in agency mortgage-backed securities, which means they are backed by government-sponsored enterprises or government agencies.
 This can help reduce risk for investors.
-Notably, AGNC’s dividend yield is the highest on this list.
+Notably, its dividend is the highest in this roundup.

 - Cons: High debt load; high dividend yield is disproportionate to earnings

 EPR Properties (EPR) describes itself as an experiential REIT.
 It invests in commercial properties, primarily focused on entertainment.
 This includes amusement parks, movie theaters and ski resorts.
 Its current investment portfolio contains $6.6 billion worth of assets, and the company claims its market potential exceeds $100 billion.